Ayush-Poddar-2003/Web-Development/ReactJs/12_Hooks.md

 ---
 ### Common stuff -
 1. Starts with `useHookname`
-2. Used inside functional component
+2. Always used with functional component
-3. Always on top, not inside any if or sub block
+3. Always on top, not inside any (if, sub block, brackets)